Pinegrow/PinegrowDevelopersDocumentation/Getting_started.md

   framework.addComponentType(my_property_control);
   ```

   For components that add reusable HTML snippets or actions require an additional constructor, ```PgFrameworkLibSection```.
 This constructor creates a new panel that can be displayed in the Library or Actions Tab.
 Components for each panel are identified by passing an array of components using ```setComponentTypes```.
 This object is then added to the framework object using either ```addLibSection``` to pass it to the Library tab, or ```addActionsSection``` to display it on the Actions Tab.
+  Library panel addition example
   ```javascript
   var pg_custom_lib_section = new PgFrameworkLibSection( 'pg_my_custom_section', 'My Custom Section');
   pg_custom_lib_section.setComponentTypes([my_custom_component_one, my_custom_component_two]);
   framework.addLibSection(pg_custom_lib_section);
   ```
   or
+  Action panel addition example
   ```javascript
   var pg_custom_lib_section = new PgFrameworkLibSection( 'pg_my_custom_section', 'My Custom Section');
   pg_custom_lib_section.setComponentTypes([my_custom_component_one, my_custom_component_two]);